neilg63/viewportScale/README.md

 For a practical example please view this simple <a href="http://multifaceted.info/demos/viewport-scale/demo/">demo</a> .

 As of November 2014, the latest official version of all major browsers support vw, vh, vmax and vmin.
 However, if you need to support IE8, IE9 (partial support), Safari < 7 (no support), iOS Safari < 7.1, you may target this plugin only at users of these browsers and let modern browsers use CSS only.
-For IE, you may use conditional tags to include additional scripts not required for other browsers.
-For iOS Safari, you may need to use jQuery's deprecated $.browser object (available for jQuery 1.9+ via a plugin) or other third-party browser detection scripts.

 <p>A  <a href="http://multifaceted.info/demos/viewport-scale/demo/index.html">simple demo</a> shows you the desired effects</p>